 - Increase sales and build customer loyalty.

-However, a CRM strategy requires financial and human resources to be effective.
+However, a CRM technology requires financial and human resources to be effective.
 It must be launched at the right time in the life of the company to be effective.
 It is, therefore, better to implement it during an off-peak period or a period of change, so that the teams are focused on its integration into the company.

 → How to use a CRM to improve ROI?